 Our brief: to bring the public and police closer together in Northern Ireland. #WeAreYou aimed to inspire a bond between officers and ‘mums on the playground’.

-With a focus on family, we began to bridge the chasm between police officers and the public they serve; #WeAreYou was met with phenomenal online engagement and an overwhelmingly positive response from politicians, officers and the wider public alike.
+With a focus on family, we began to bridge the chasm between police officers and the public they serve. #WeAreYou was met with phenomenal online engagement, and an overwhelmingly positive response from politicians, officers and the wider public alike.

 The official campaign launch took place at the Long Gallery in the historic Stormont Parliament Buildings.

-The films have had three runs in cinemas in Northern Ireland and reached a significant audience in America, thanks to a social media campaign involving Facebook, YouTube, Google Banner Ads and all launched via ‘Thunderclap’.
+The films have had three runs in cinemas in Northern Ireland, and reached a significant audience in America, thanks to a social media campaign involving Facebook, YouTube and Google Banner Ads – all launched via ‘Thunderclap’.

 “The #WeAreYou campaign, designed and delivered by TINKER TAYLOR, has brought the role of the police officer as an integral part of society to the fore.
-The general public both in Northern Ireland and as far afield as the United States have made reference to the campaign on a scale we could not have imagined.
+The general public, both in Northern Ireland and as far afield as the United States, have made reference to the campaign on a scale we could not have imagined.

-There is a real and tangible connection with the public acknowledging the emotional difficulties officers have to endure as a result of these films.
+There is a real and tangible connection, with the public acknowledging the emotional difficulties officers have to endure as a result of these films.

-Police officers the world over have acclaimed the campaign and of that, we are very proud.”
+Police officers the world over have acclaimed the campaign and, of that, we are very proud.”

-Over 200,000 YouTube views for the three films.
+amassed over 200,000 YouTube views for the three films;

-Reach of over 600,000 people in cinemas.
+reached over 600,000 people in cinemas;

-502,998 measured video views in the first four weeks.
+and gained 502,998 measured video views in the first four weeks.

-The biggest outcome of the campaign is that police officers have reported evidence that these films are making a social impact on the streets.
+Plus, the biggest outcome of the campaign is that police officers have reported evidence that these films are making a social impact on the streets.